Computer Stuff

 Linux

 A Unix-like operating system kernel, written from scratch by Linus Torvalds and a distributed team of programmers from around the world.
 What’s a kernel?
 It’s the essential component of an operating system that manages communication between hardware and software.
-The kernel combined with an appropriate collection software components forms a complete operating system, or distribution (distro). :: Intro to Linux :: Linux Kernel :: Kernel Homepage :: Top 10 Distros :: Comparison of Distros :: DistroWatch :: TLDP HOWTOs ::
+The kernel combined with an appropriate collection of software components forms a complete operating system, or distribution (distro).

 Debian